- Key Takeaways

 - The intricacies of the New Jersey legal system may involve complexities, but working with a skilled criminal defense lawyer can help you to receive the best possible outcome of your case, whether a dismissal or a plea deal.

 At Lackey & Miller, LLC, our team of Cherry Hill criminal defense attorneys have a wealth of experience, particularly as former prosecutors, giving us valuable insights into the criminal justice system.
 Our criminal trial attorneys have prosecuted cases at both the County Prosecutor’s office and the state Attorney General’s office, providing us with a comprehensive understanding of the intricacies involved in criminal defense matters.
-Whether you are facing accusations of a violent crime, white-collar crime, a drug offense, theft, cybercrime, traffic violation, or any other conduct prohibited under New Jersey law, our attorneys can provide you with strong and steadfast counsel.
+Whether you are facing accusations of a violent crime, white-collar crime, a drug offense, robbery, domestic violence, traffic violations, or any other conduct prohibited under New Jersey law, our attorneys can provide you with strong and steadfast counsel.

 What to Do After Your New Jersey Arrest